chandru415/angular-signalR/README.md

 # angular-singalR
-Angular Application with SingalR client with auto reconnect
+Angular Application with SignalR client with auto reconnect